-How would a colorful wind spinner look on your veranda or balcony or in your garden?
-Wind spinners are easy to make and suitable for a beginner crochet project.
-A wind spinner doesn’t require a lot of yarn so it is a great way to use up some of your left-over yarn.
+Crochet this easy wind spinner!
+How would a colorful wind spinner look on your veranda, balcony or in your garden?
+Wind spinners are simple to make and suitable for a beginner crochet project.
+It doesn’t require a lot of yarn so it is a great way to use up some of your left-over yarn.

 You can make the wind spinner as long as you want to.
 A group of different spinners makes a lovely display.
 You can also decorate your wind spinner: